ehazlett/launchpad/readme.md

 #Launchpad
-Launchpad is a web application that will perform operations on receipt of a VCS event, currently Github.
+Launchpad is a web application that will perform operations on receipt of a VCS notification, currently Github.
 It works by specifying a configuration file that contains commands you want to execute.
 After a post-receive hook is setup in Github (click on the "Admin" tab of your repo), Launchpad will run the operations -- for example, a deployment.

 #Setup
 Launchpad requires Redis.
 Make sure you have it available and enter the connection information in `config.py`.
 If Redis is running on `localhost:6379` you won't have to do anything.